Hero (Namie Amuro song): Background and release

 In March 2016, Japanese music publication Jame World announced the release of Amuro's single "Mint", scheduled on May 18, 2016.
 Online publications also reported a new song titled "Hero", which was to be included with the physical and digital formats of "Mint", but was later removed for unknown reasons.
 Then on March 25, an announcement from Japan Today revealed that "Hero" had been chosen as the NHK Broadcasting theme song for the 2016 Summer Olympics and Paralympics in Rio de Janeiro, Brazil, as part of Japan's entry to the event.
 The NHK committee personally chose Amuro to perform the theme song based on her "powerful voice that can deeply move people’s hearts" and "her popularity among different generations."
 That same day, Amuro commented that she was "extremely honored" to perform at the Olympics and said it was a "dream happening only once in four years."

 "Hero" was first leaked online in mid-April 2016.
-The single will be released on July 27, 2016 through Avex Trax and Amuro's own label Dimension Point as a CD single and DVD Single in Japan and Taiwan, and a digital EP worldwide.
+The single was released on July 27, 2016 through Avex Trax and Amuro's own label Dimension Point as a CD single and DVD Single in Japan and Taiwan, and a digital EP worldwide.
 It also served as Amuro's sixth non-album maxi single, after the release of her May 2016 single "Mint".
 Alongside this, the accompanied formats of the single included a B-side track named "Show Me What You've Got".
 According to Amuro, she described the sound of "Show Me What You've Got" as a "cheerful" and "fun" pop song that features instrumentation of synthesizers and marching drums.
 On June 20, first press issues at CDJapan.com offered special gold packaging of both the CD and DVD format, alongside a B2-size poster.